Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab1.md

 ### Protecting your data using Microsoft Purview

-1. In the Search bar of the browser, type *https://compliance.microsoft.com/homepage*, then  sign in using the **credntials** provided to you duing the lab.
+1. In the Search bar of the browser, type *https://compliance.microsoft.com/homepage*, then  sign in using the **credentials** provided to you duing the lab.

-1. you can protect your sensitive data using **Sensitivity label, Encryption messages and cocuments, Microsoft Defender, Microsoft Information Protection SDK extension for web browser, Data classification**.
+1. you can protect your sensitive data using **Sensitivity label, Encryption messages and documents, Microsoft Defender, Microsoft Information Protection SDK extension for web browser, Data classification**.

-We will take a look into how they work in preceding labs and providing brief information about how it work
+We will take a look into how they work in preceding labs and providing brief information about the steps to configure.

 ### Task 1: Sensitivity Label

 In this task, you will create a sensitivity label to protect the data.

-1. Navigate to the Lable section to create a label which you want to apply to your data
+1. Navigate to the lable section to create a label which you want to apply to your data

    ![Picture 1](../media/Purview_Label_01.png)